AmarDange/Brain-Refreshment-Game/README.md

 ![First feature](docs/first_feature.PNG)

-   User input is validated so that a game option is only accepted if there is number.
-If anything else is entered, the below message in red is displayed to instruct the user.
+   User input is validated so that a game option (1, 2 or O) is only accepted if there is number.

 ![First user input validation](g)